anitaposch/learn-bitcoin/manuscript/400-Wallets.md

 * Coldcard (for tech-savvy users) https://anita.link/coldcard - Coinkite

 The Coldcard is different to the other models because it is an air-gapped device - it can be used without ever being connected to a computer.
 That's why some people refer to it as cold-cold storage, being even more secure.
 For novices, I recommend one of the first three company's devices.

-Some hardware wallets (none of the above) use Bluetooth as a connection method.
-I advise against this because Bluetooth technology is considered relatively unsafe.
-It is better to connect the hardware wallet with the supplied USB cable.

 Never buy a hardware wallet from strangers on eBay or Amazon, and of course, don't buy it second hand.
 Always purchase it directly from the manufacturer's website, the manufacturer's Amazon page or a dealer you trust.
 Make sure that the device is sealed as stated on the manufacturer's website.
 Most of the recommended devices above have tamper-evident packaging to make sure that the device is used for the first time and has not been manipulated.
 Ledger deliberately chooses not to use anti-tamper seals on its packaging because they can potentially be counterfeited.
 Genuine Ledger devices contain a secure chip that prevents physical tampering and allows users to verify the software and hardware integrity using Ledger's guides.
 In any case: no manufacturer is sending the seed with the device!